 Board of Directors

-The eight members of the Somos Ohana Nicaragua Board of Directors are volunteers who work effectively on Maui to plan and oversee fundraising and expenditures for our projects in rural Chinandega Province, Municipality of Villanueva, NW Nicaragua.
+The seven members of the Somos Ohana Nicaragua Board of Directors are volunteers who work effectively on Maui to plan and oversee fundraising and expenditures for our projects in rural Chinandega Province, Municipality of Villanueva, NW Nicaragua.
 They also communicate all year with our partners in Nicaragua regarding ongoing and future projects, and several go every summer to work with our Nicaraguan partners.

 Our Valuable Team Members